waylaidwanderer/node-chatgpt-api/README.md

 Experience the power of Bing's GPT-4 version of ChatGPT with [`BingAIClient`](src/BingAIClient.js) (experimental).
 **The API server and CLI still need to be updated to support this**, but you can [use the client](#module) directly right now.
+*Please note that if your account is still wait-listed, you will not be able to use this client.*
 </details>
 <details>
 <summary><strong>2023-02-08</strong></summary>